ZhuZhuThanou/cloudfront-s3-angular/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to CDK TypeScript CloudFront-S3-Angular project!

 This is a blank project for TypeScript development with CDK.